fvafrCU/packager/README.md

 #>
 #> Details:
 #>
 #>      I find devtools very helpful, but not helpful enough.
-So this very
+So this is
-#>      personalised is my extension.
+#>      my highly personalised extension.
 ```

 ## Installation